Estate Tax Protection and Planning

 This said, the estate tax rate is a whopping 40% on your net estate, so if you do have an estate tax problem, we are talking about potentially massive sums of money your estate will owe to the government before a single heir would enjoy a single penny.

 Thanks for your interest.
-I know you have a lot of options when it comes to legal planning.
-Angel Advocates has been the trusted partner of the Orem area residents.
+Angel Advocates has been the trusted partner of Utah residents.
 I look forward to meeting with you.
 Schedule today!

 Is The Estate Tax Really Your Problem?

 President Trump’s Tax Cuts and Jobs Act of 2017 nearly doubled the allowable exemptions to the estate tax that existed prior to 2017.
 This ensured that even fewer families would be affected.

 The estate tax exemption for individuals increased from $5.4 million to $11.2 million, and the estate tax exemption for married couples increased from $10.9 million to $22.4 million.

 Unless your estate is valued at more than $11.2 million, you do not have to worry about the estate tax at this time.

 But for those who are affected, there are numerous estate planning strategies available that can greatly reduce the amount owed.
 We can advise you on the best options for your family.